pmfarley/Assisted-Installer-API/README.md

     ```

 11. REFRESH TOKEN:
-    (This may need to performed periodically)
+    (This may need to be performed periodically)
    ```bash
    export TOKEN=$(curl \
    --silent \